aksht7/Zara-desktopAssistant/README.md

 # Zara-desktopAssistant
 ## Created and tested on LINUX.
 An attempt to make a simple, personal voice desktop assistant with GUI.The project is based on voice recognition and NLTK.
 You can communicate with Zara.It performs every task you say.
+Various reflections and pairs are defined and regular expressions are further compiled for the response.
 ## Some of the tasks are :
      - Takes you to the specific URL on the Web.
      - Searches your queries in Web.